amacati/SoulsGym/README.md

 ![soulsgym_banner](docs/img/soulsgym_banner.png)
 [![PEP8 Check](https://github.com/amacati/SoulsGym/actions/workflows/github-actions.yaml/badge.svg)](https://github.com/amacati/SoulsGym/actions/workflows/github-actions.yaml)

 SoulsGym is an extension for OpenAI's [gym](https://github.com/openai/gym) toolkit for reinforcement learning environments.
-It enables training and testing of reinforcement learning algorithms on boss fights from Dark Souls III.
+It enables training and testing of reinforcement learning algorithms on Dark Souls III bosses.
-SoulsGym uses Dark Souls III as a simulation that is modified at runtime by reading and writing into the game memory to create gym environments from the game's boss fights.
+SoulsGym uses the game as a simulation that is modified at runtime by reading and writing into the game memory to create gym environments from the game's boss fights.

 - [Requirements](#requirements)
 - [Installation](#installation)